 What Butterflies Can I See In My Butterfly Garden?

-If you are new to butterfly gardening or want to start small you may want to select just a few butterflies at first.
-This will keep your plant list more manageable.
+If you are new to butterfly gardening or want to start small, you may want to select just a few butterflies at first.
+Choosing a few butterflies will keep your plant list more manageable.
 You can always add more plants later to attract more butterflies.

 What Plants Are Best To Include In My Butterfly Garden?

 Female adult butterflies need host plants to lay their eggs.
-Once the eggs hatch the caterpillars will remain on the plant eating the leaves (and sometimes the stems) until the caterpillars are large enough to leave to form their chrysalises.
+Once the eggs hatch, the caterpillars will remain on the plant eating. the leaves (and sometimes the stems) until they are large enough to leave to form their chrysalises.

 Adult butterflies need nectar plants to feed on for energy for flying and mating.

-If you include both host plants and nectar plants in your garden you increase your chances of seeing many colorful butterflies come and go as they feed on the nectar plants you’ve provided.
+If you include host and nectar plants in your garden, you increase your chances of seeing many colorful butterflies come and go as they feed on the nectar plants you’ve provided.
 You will also be able to witness the miracle of a butterfly’s entire life cycle – complete metamorphosis – in your backyard!

 Are Some Nectar Plants Better Than Others?